 David Weber-Krebs (BE/D) is an artist and a researcher based in Brussels.
 He studied at the University of Fribourg (CH) and the Amsterdam School of the Arts (NL).
 David explores various contexts as a basis for an experimental process, which questions the traditional relationship between the work of art and its public.
-Recent works are the performances Tonight, lights out!
-(2011/2013), Balthazar (2013) with Maximilian Haas, Into the big world (2014), and the installation Immersion (2014) at the Weltkulturen Museum, Frankfurt.
+Recent works for theatres are the performances Tonight, lights out!
+(2011/2013), Balthazar (2011/2015) and The Guardians of Sleep (2017), and the installations Immersion (2014) at the Weltkulturen Museum, Frankfurt and The Earthly Paradise (2017) at Museum für Neue Kunst, Freiburg.
 David collaborates on a regular basis with different artists and theorists and he teaches at different visual arts and performance academies.

-David is regularly leading projects and mentoring at different visual arts and performing arts school among others Das Graduate school, the Dutch Art Institute (DAI) and at the autonomous design department of KASK.
+David is regularly leading projects and mentoring at different visual arts and performing arts school among others Das Graduate school, the Dutch Art Institute (DAI) and at the Performance department of KASK.

-He is member of THIRD!, the third cycle research group of Das Graduate school.
+David is member of THIRD!, the third cycle research group of Das Graduate school (Amsterdam).

 subscribe to the newsletter here